gethyas/images.gethyas.com/content/docs/start-here/manual-setup.md

   noindex: false # false (default) or true
 ---

-If you want to add Images to a Hyas project, this guide will explain how.
+The quickest way to get started with Images is using a Hyas theme with [Images already installed](/docs/start-here/getting-started/#check-if-images-is-installed).
+If you want to add Images to an existing Hyas project, this guide will explain how.

 ## Set up Images

-To follow this guide, you'll need a Hyas project.
+To follow this guide, you'll need an existing Hyas project.

 ### Add the Images integration